Skip to main content

 Reporting that stays inside the platform is reporting that is hard to use.
 Apaya supports clean exports:

-- Enterprise API export for buyers who want analytics in their own data warehouse.
+• Enterprise API export for buyers who want analytics and reporting data in their own data warehouse, internal tooling, or automation layer.

-For deeper integration patterns, the Enterprise API page covers brand-scoped API keys, webhooks, and custom integrations.
+For deeper integration patterns, the Enterprise API page covers brand-scoped API keys, webhooks, custom integrations, API-controlled workflows, and exportable reports.

 What’s in production